wdi-sg/link-board/readme.md

 ####Setup basic rails app / repo

 * Fork and clone this repo
-* create new rails app `rails new ./ -T -d postgresql`
+* create new rails app `rails new ./ -d postgresql`
 * create your database `rake db:create`
 * test `rails s` go to localhost:3000 in browser